rmevans1/Java-Expressions-Statements-Code-Blocks-Methods/README.md

 Convert minutes and seconds to hms in function one.
 In function 2 convert seconds to minutes and seconds, then convert to hms.

+### Coding Exercise 4- Area calculator

+Overload function area to calculate area of a circle with one parameter.
+Or calculate a rectangle with two parameters